Adopting a Whole Person Mindset

 “diverse values, beliefs and behaviors, including tailoring health care delivery to meet patients' social, cultural, and linguistic needs.”

 Adopting a whole person mindset also involves considering social determinants of health as important factors in the care coordination process.
 Access to transportation to get to healthcare appointments, as well as access to nutritious food, a safe home environment, educational opportunities, and financial resources can all impact health and well-being.
-For additional information about implementation considerations related to rural transportation access and food access, see the Transportation Toolkit and Food Access Toolkit.
+For additional information about implementation considerations related to rural transportation access and food access, see the Transportation Toolkit and Social Determinants of Health in Rural Communities Toolkit.

 Providers and care coordinators should also consider the potential impact of trauma as an important social determinant of health.
 Trauma is an experience that is: